i5ar/pa2tex/README.md

 - Pillow v2.8.1

 ### Use
-Place all patterns inside the main directory and run the `main.py` script.
+Place all patterns inside the `patterns/` directory and run the `main.py` script.
 You can also insert the title, the author and the account when asked or skip by pressing `Enter`.

 - Default values: